25 Best Subject Lines For Cold Email (That Really Work)

 #10 Join the leaders such as [company or client names]

-This subject line leverages the power of social proof to demonstrate the sender’s credibility and value proposition.
+This subject line leverages the power of social proof like a post from a social media influencer does to demonstrate the sender’s credibility and value proposition.
 By mentioning a list of impressive clients or industry leaders, the sender is implying that they are a trusted and respected player in the industry.

 This can pique the recipient’s curiosity and interest, as they may want to learn more about the sender and their services.